timmcca-be/slang-shaders/bezel/koko-aio/docs.md

     an accurate emulation (yet?)
     As today, it is enough to emulate rainbowing effects on genesis.

+** RF Noise: **
+    Emulates radio frequency noise with a given strength

 **CVBS: Bandwidth limited chroma:**
     Will cause an horizontal chroma bleed which cheaply mimics the effect of poor composite video signals.
     It can be used with RGB shifting and image blurring to give the picture an ntsc look without dealing with specific encoding/decoding stuffs.

+**Deconvergence:**
+    Shift R,G,B components separately to mimic channel deconvergence.
+    By varying Red, Green and Blue offsets, the relative component will be shifted column by column, row by row.

 **Glow/Blur:**
     Emulate the CRT glowing "feature", so that the brighter areas of the image will light their surroundings,